mburns/piwik-cookbook/README.md

 * Ubuntu 14.04

-May work where 'build-essential' works, but other platforms are untested.
+May work where `build-essential` works, but other platforms are untested.

 ATTRIBUTES
 ==========